IBM Machine Code Printer Control Characters: How Printer Control Characters work

 Instructing the printer to skip to a channel which is not punched will cause the printer to continue to feed paper at high speed.
 This might be caused by a mismatch between the tape installed and the one the application expects.

 Special Meaning of Channel 1

 By convention the position on a sheet of paper where the first print line has to be written is associated with Channel 1.
 For example, if the first line of text has to always be on physical line 3 for a given form, then the channel 1 hole has to be punched in line 3 of the carriage control tape.

 By convention, IBM mainframe applications always jump to channel 1 when beginning a new logical page.

+Channel 12 is less common, but usually indicates a line on the page where a footer can be printed.

 Types of Printer Control Characters

 Print data sets on IBM mainframe operating systems may have either of two variants of printer control characters: